mccright/rand-notes/home-maintainance-tasks.md

 - [ ] Drain and flush hot water heater when you set the clocks forward.
 - [ ] Inspect roofing for damaged shingles and leaks, and schedule repair if necessary.
 - [ ] Schedule spring air conditioning and/or sprinkling system maintenance.
-- [ ] Schedule lawnmower tune-up and blade sharpening.
+- [ ] Perform or schedule lawnmower tune-up and blade sharpening.

 **APRIL**
-- [ ] Schedule specialist to have the sprinkler back-flow checked & certified.
+- [ ] Schedule licensed specialist to have the yard sprinkler back-flow checked & certified.
 - [ ] Sweep garage floor.
 - [ ] Wash and/or vacuum curtains and blinds.
 - [ ] Wipe down baseboards and moldings.
 Touch up paint if needed.